 To cut a long story short, it transpired the foal was Foxy’s.
 She must have foaled prematurely next to the post and rail fence and pushed her foal out under the bottom rail into the next field where Rosie adopted her After a hefty vet bill (2 plasma infusions) and 2 weeks on our ICU, it was a happy ending for Cinderella, our filly as seen with Foxy below.
 She became our best friend so we had to keep her.
 If things hadn’t worked out with Cindy I doubt I would have continued breeding.
 Needless to say our fencing was modified!!

-Despite these early setbacks, we’ve happily gone on to have many wonderful foals and been there for their births.
-We aim is to breed well mannered, friendly ponies, Cinderella, being a prime example.
+Despite these setbacks, we’ve happily gone on to have many wonderful foals and been there fat foaling.
+We aim is to breed well mannered, friendly ponies.
 Over the years, our foals have found lovely homes – from down to the road to sales to Finland, Austria etc. Ponies have sold for many purposes; breeding, companions, being shown (Little Scotty has won lots!)
 We have a policy of honest selling to help ensure long term, loving homes.
 See our for sale page for ponies available.
 Foals usually available and possibly mares.
 If we don’t have what you’re looking for, we have excellent friends/contacts who may have.
 See our pony care page if you’re thinking of buying a shetland pony.

 Overall, my experience has taught me to take nothing for granted – don’t assume that the mare the foal is with is it’s mother!
 Now we use everything, such as milk test and CCTV, to help keep foals safe.
-There’s always going to be the unexpected but we always marvel at a new foal being born and feel priviledged to see them born.
+There’s always going to be the unexpected but we always marvel at a new foal being born.
 Sadly Sunny has never had a foal since losing her first but she’s still best friends with Foxy and is a super auntie!
 We love her to bits!

 Visitors are welcome but please contact us first.